Kluvens/Computer-Science/Networking/application-layer.md

 - a peer queries DHT with key, DHT returns values that match the key
 - peers can also insert pairs
 - in DHT, a hash function converts a string to an integer
+- P2P networks use DHT to help new peers join the network

 Assign keys to peers:
 - rule: assign key to the peer that has the closest ID